tdiderich/queryai/README.md

 2. You will clone this file and create one called .env where you actually input all of your secrets (API Keys + Access Key Pairs)

 **Parameters - explainations of what you see in .env_sample**
-1. PYTHONPATH - this is the path you clone this repo to + the repo root directory
+1. PYTHONPATH - this is the path you clone this repo to + the repo root directory ex. /Users/tyler/repos/queryai is mine
 2. org_name - name of your Query.AI Organizaton
 3. jwt - your JWT token which can be found under your user profile